mattermost/docs/source/playbooks/notifications-and-updates.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

+.. |vertical-3-dots| image:: ../images/dots-vertical_F01D9.svg
+  :alt: Select the More icon to access additional channel management options.

 There are multiple ways to receive updates and notifications.

 Status updates
 --------------

 Status updates ensure that stakeholders remain informed about the playbook run’s progress.
-To post a status update:

-1. Select **Toggle Playbook List** from the channel header.
-2. Select **Post update**.
+You can post a status update from the run channel and you can also configure the playbook to send a reminder to post a status update.

+To post a status update, open the playbooks tab in Mattermost.
+Select the run you want to post the update for.
+In the run details page, select **Post update**.

    - If this is the first status update and the playbook has a defined template, that template will be pre-populated here.
    - If this is a subsequent status update, the message from the last status update will be pre-populated here.